 Ekastsis is the Greek work for ecstasy.
-It’s a concept that exists heavily within Greek philosophy and religion as well as Christian mysticism, all of which have informed my personal practice.
-It literally means “to stand outside oneself” and is essentially an altered state of consciousness or trance state in which one is believed to be able to achieve oneness with the divine.
-The use of altered states of consciousness as a means of assisting with spirit communion is not limited to these traditions, however.
+It’s a concept that exists heavily within Greek philosophy and religion and literally means “to stand outside oneself.”
+It is an altered state of consciousness or trance state in which one is believed to be able to achieve oneness with the divine.
+The use of altered states of consciousness as a means of assisting with spirit communion has been present in practically all mystical traditions throughout history.
 There are numerous ways people have used to enter this state historically including: meditation, ascetic practices such as fasting and mortification of the flesh, drumming, movement and dance, BDSM, and through the ritual use of entheogenic plants.
-It is an ideal state for performing any kind of spell-work, spirit communication, divination, or manifestation because you are more receptive.
+It is an ideal state for performing any kind of spell-work, spirit communication, divination, or creating art because you are more receptive.
 It is the state in which the Oracle at Delphi delivered prophecy and Catherine of Siena dictated volumes of channeled prayers.

 While the focus of ecstatic practices is transcendence, the practice of ecstatic dance is inherently embodied.
 When we use movement to enter this state, we affirm that it is THROUGH the body (and through the human, physical experience, and not through the denial of it) that we achieve spiritual union.
 Body and spirit are inextricably linked and to deny either is to deny the fullness of existence.
-Therefore, I personally prefer to think of the trance state as one in which we temporarily “expand” rather than “transcend” the self.
-If all of this sounds too woo-woo for you though you can just think of this practice as a form of moving meditation that allows you to turn off the shitty overthinking part of your brain for a while.
+Therefore, I personally prefer to think of the trance state as one in which we “expand” rather than “transcend” the self.

 The Basic Practice

 The practice that I’m going to lay out for you here is actually quite simple and consists of only 4 steps: